 The primary issues that SRIC works on are multi-generational, multi-faceted problems.
 The five professional staff collectively have more than 100 years experience with the organization, reflecting their long-term commitment to the issues and to the affected communities.

 PROGRAMS: SRIC's work can be described in two ways: First, we provide various services -- technical assistance, networking, public information, policy analysis, environmental analysis, and skills development.
 Second, we integrate those services into our five active, ongoing programs:

 THE GUACAMOLE FUND has coordinated events for public interest organizations since 1974.
-The 40th anniversary Guacamole Fund Donation Drive has very special historical posters and tshirts that were signed back stage at benefit concerts.
+The Guacamole Fund Donation Drive has very special historical posters and tshirts that were signed back stage at benefit concerts.
 Money raised from these events support great organizations, including SRIC.